reza-arjmandi/web_api_with_cpp/README.md

 ### What is `restbed`

-`restbed` is a C++11 framework which enables us to implement RESTful web APIs.
+The `restbed` is a C++11 framework which enables us to implement RESTful web APIs.
 We're going to implement calculator web API in the form of a JSON web API.
 So we need a C++ JSON Library.
 There are a lot of JSON libraries, We’ve selected `JSON library for modern C++`.

 ### What is `JSON library for modern C++`